128technology/docs/docs/config_EthoSVR.md

 9. From the Name drop down, select the Peer router, and click SAVE.
 10. Repeat this process for the Peer router, using the same name for the bridge and adding the appropriate Peer IP address and name.

-### Create a Service For EthOverSVR
+### Create a Service For Ethernet Over SVR

 In most cases the layer 2 services will be created automatically.
 However, there may be times when the service must be created manually, or modifying an existing service is necessary.
 Use the following procedure to create a service on each router for layer 2 traffic.
 For IP traffic, use the [Create a Service](intro_basic_conductor_config.md/#create-a-service) procedure.

-1. On the Configuration home screen, scroll down to Services and click ADD.
+1. On the Configuration home screen, scroll down to **Services** and click ADD.
 2. Name the service and click SAVE.
-3. Under Service Applies To, click New and select router from the drop down.
+3. Under **Service Applies To**, click New and select router from the drop down.
 4. Click SAVE.
-5. In the Router Name panel, select ADD.
+5. In the **Router Name** panel, select ADD.
-6. Select the router name from the drop down.
+6. Select the router name from the drop down, and click SAVE.
-7. Return to the Service panel, and scroll to the Service Transpoprt pane.
+7. Return to the **Service** panel, and scroll to the **Service Transport** pane.
-8. Click ADD, select UDP from the drop down, and click SAVE.
+8. Click ADD, select **UDP** from the drop down, and click SAVE.
-9. In the **Service Transport: UDP** window, under Port ranges click ADD.
+9. In the **Service Transport: UDP** window, under **Port Ranges** click ADD.
-10. Set the Start Port to 1281 and click SAVE.
+10. Set the **Start Port** to 1281 and click SAVE.
+11. Return to the Service Panel, and scroll down to the Service Addresses panel.
+12. Click Add, and enter the IP address of the EthOverSVR interface (the LAN interface for the router for which you are currently configuring the service.)
-11. Create another service for the other router - perform the same steps, but in setp 6, choose the Peer router.
+13. Create another service for the other router - perform the same steps, but in setp 6, choose the Peer router.
-12. Return to the Configuration home screen.
+14. Return to the Configuration home screen.

-Each new EoSVR service adds an Ethernet Over SVR Bridge (`eosvr bridge`) service-route.

-#### Assign the Service
+### Assign the Service

-1. On the Configuration home screen, scroll down to Services.
+1. On the Configuration home screen, scroll down to **Services**.
 2. Select the service you created first.
-3. Scroll down to Service addresses and click ADD.
+3. Scroll down to **Service Addresses** and click ADD.
-4. Enter the Peer IP address and click SAVE.
+4. Enter the IP address of the first EoSVR interface you created and click SAVE.
-5. Repeat for the second service you created.
+5. Repeat for the second service using the second EoSVR interface you created.

+### Assign the Service Route

+1. On the Configuration home screen, select the first router configured for EoSVR.
+2. Scroll down to the **Service Route** panel and click ADD.
+3. Name the Service Route and click SAVE.
+4. Under **Service Route Information**, select the EoSVR service you created prevoiusly.
+5. Under **Service Route Type**, select the drop down, scroll down and select **Eosvr Bridge**.
+This service route type is generated when you create a new EoSVR service.
+6. In the **To EoSVR Bridge** field, use the drop down to select the EoSVR Bridge you configured earlier.
+7. Repeat the procedure for the second router configured for EoSVR.

 ### Peer List